random82/blog/_posts/2016-04-10-working-with-pools-in-python.md

 ```

 Next, I've created a wrapper that will help me pass [a packed argument list](https://docs.python.org/2/tutorial/controlflow.html#unpacking-argument-lists)
-pass it to a simulation runs in a positional manner:
+to individual simulation runs in a positional manner:

 ```python
 def runSimulationWrapper(args):